You will have the opportunity to develop clinical trials that benefit your research, with your priorities.

 We are always looking to support future leaders.
 Full Membership of the ALLG could lead to a role as a trial Principal Investigator (Pl), chairing a subcommittee, working in a trial group or offering leadership as part of the Scientific Advisory Committee.

-We understand that you may need the support of the ALLG members and staff to do your job.
 If you are a data manager, research nurse or trial coordinator who has an affiliation with an ALLG trial, you are welcome to apply for an Associate Membership.

 An Associate Member of the company is a person who must participate in a Study under the supervision of a Principal Investigator (PI)